Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 - States and ZIP codes in the United States

+If you ship products to countries or provinces outside the US, use this guide to manually add tax rates to your store.
 For help with VAT, GST, and tax-inclusive pricing, visit Collecting VAT or GST.

 Note: This guide is available as a resource, but should not be construed or relied upon in any way as legal or accounting advice.
 Per our Terms of Service, Squarespace doesn't provide advice or recommendations regarding laws applicable to your site or business.
 If you have questions about collecting taxes, you can consult with a tax advisor.

 - The customer's shipping address determines tax for physical product purchases.